Skip to content

 • Write a custom Adapter and ViewHolder

-• Navigate between Activities with an explicit Intent
+• Navigate to it with an explicit Intent

 • Pass data with putExtra / getStringExtra